kagisearch/kagi-docs/docs/orion/features/profiles.md

 You can access this setting by following these steps:
 1. In your menu bar, select **Orion** > **Settings**.
-2. Select your desired option in the **Open External Links In** dropdown.
+2. From the General tab, select your desired option in the **Open External Links In** dropdown.

 ![Orion - Open External Links in Last/Default Profile](./media/open_external_links_in_last_or_default_profile.gif){data-zoomable}